Hecate2/how-to-debug-neo/README.md

 ```

 Do not forget to consider `git checkout` a proper commit or branch for each repository, so that the versions of all these codes can match.

-Neo > 3.7.4:

-neo-modules have been migrated into `neo/src/Plugins`.

 #### [Download the **N3 testnet** offline package](https://sync.ngd.network/)